I Love Rock 'n Roll (album)

-I Love Rock 'n Roll is the second studio album by Joan Jett and the first with her backing band the Blackhearts.
+I Love Rock 'n Roll is the second studio album by American rock singer Joan Jett and the first with her backing band the Blackhearts.
 The album was recorded during the summer of 1981 and was released in November.
 Soon after the first recording sessions at Soundworks Studios, original Blackheart guitarist Eric Ambel was replaced by Ricky Byrd.
 It is Jett's most commercially successful album to date with over a million copies sold, largely due to the success of the title track, which was released as a single soon after the album was released.

 Background and recording

-Joan Jett saw "I Love Rock 'n' Roll" performed on TV by Arrows in 1976 and was taken away by the song.
-It was a staple of her set list for years before the album was recorded.
+In 1976, Joan Jett saw "I Love Rock 'n' Roll" performed on TV by English rock band Arrows and was taken away by the song.
+It was a staple of her live set list for years before the album was recorded.